blogtheristo/CV/README.md

 Risto Anton Päärni
 Lifetime Group
-+358 400 319 010 weekdays 8-18 please prefer booking a free discussion slot.
+Call after introduction on LinkedIn +358 400 319 010 weekdays 8-18 EEST time zone.
+Please do prefer booking a free discussion slot.
+Do not cold call if possible, thank you!

 ## Assignment information